I felt something coming up my throat. It brought a very unpleasant feeling. I tried to resist the urge to spew but it came all the way up to my mouth.

 I closed my door once my whole frame managed to get in and the sleeve of my top got stuck in the door.
 I yanked it out and got a torn sleeve, walked to my bed and lay on my back.

 I felt the bump in my lower abdomen, It’s a small bump like a quarter of my fist.
 I looked up the roof and searched as though the solution to my problem had been embedded therein and then went into a serious battle with my conscience.

 “Tell your mother, you can’t do this alone,” said the tiny gentle voice.
 “She’ll always be the one who would slap you with her right hand and cuddle you with her left.
 She won’t kill you if you do, And she’ll also be the one who will know how to talk to your dad about it.”

 I turned to lie on my right side.

 The gentle voice became tinier.
 “It’s very hard.
 It’s very hard to hide anything from family.
 Not this kind!
-Every secret might be hidden for a while but soon enough in a day you do not expect, it will somehow leak out from the secret box and every one will be like, “What?
+Every secret might be hidden for a while but soon enough in a day you do not expect, it will somehow leak out from the secret box and everyone will be like, “What?
 Can’t believe you did that.
 And to even think that you hid it from your family!
 Your own family!
 But if you tell it now, they’ll be like, “why did you do this?” and once you cry for pardon, everyone let’s go.
-It’s family.
-Family never forsakes you.
+It’s a family.
+The family never forsakes you.
 Go now!
 Go tell your mum!”